25+ Easy & Healthy Thanksgiving Side Dishes

 Light and comforting, this cauliflower soup is perfect for serving on the side and a sneaky way to add in more veggies.

-Thanksgiving is the perfect time for you to experiment with sweet potatoes.
 Aside from casseroles or mashed sides, turn this spud into a velvety soup!

 If you make any of these Thanksgiving side dishes, let me know how they turned out!
 I’d love to hear what you think in the comments below.